SpongePowered/SpongeDocs/source/plugin/commands/argumentparsing.rst

 The parsed arguments are stored in the :javadoc:`CommandContext` object.
 If the parser returns a single object, obtain it with :javadoc:`CommandContext#one(ResourceKey)`.
 Optional and weak arguments may return ``Optional.empty()``

-Many of the parsers may return more than one object.
-Example multiple players with a matching username.
+Many of the parsers may return more than one object; for example, multiple players with a matching username.
 In that case, you must use the :javadoc:`CommandContext#all(ResourceKey)` method to get the ``Collection`` of possible matches.
 *Otherwise, the context object will throw an exception!*

 When creating a command, consider whether the argument could return multiple values, for example whether a player argument could support multiple players when using a selector.
-If you support multiple values the users need to type only one command and can use an easier command sytax.
-Example ``/tell @a Who took the cookies?``
+If you support multiple values, the users need to type only one command, and can use an easier command sytax, e.g ``/tell @a Who took the cookies?``

 To create a new :javadoc:`Parameter` (argument), use the :javadoc:`Parameter` class that will give you many :javadoc:`Parameter.Builder` options.
 Each parameter will need its :javadoc:`Parameter.Builder#key(String)` filled out before being built.

 Apply the ``Parameter`` to the command builder with the :javadoc:`Command.Builder#addParameter` method.
-It is possible to pass more than one ``Parameter`` to the method, thus chaining multiple arguemtns.
+It is possible to pass more than one ``Parameter`` to the method, thus chaining multiple arguments.
 Example ``/msg <player> <msg>``.
 This has the same effect as wrapping the ``Parameter`` objects in a :javadoc:`Parameter#seq(Parameter, Parameter, Parameter...)` element.